Glossotechnes/Glossotechnes/README.md

-- 👋 Hi, I’m Epameinondas Soufleros
+- 👋 Hi, I’m Epameinondas Soufleros, a professional translator working in English to Greek, Greek to English, French to Greek
 - 👀 I’m interested in linguistics, software localisation, UX writing
 - 🌱 I’m currently learning Python for Data Analysis and Machine Learning
 - 💞️ I’m looking to collaborate on the localisation of free and open-source software